a5huynh/a5huynh.github.com/_posts/2015/2015-02-28-the-fury-in-your-head.md

 When you are focusing on the distance from the ground or worrying about stray rocks, you block out the very actions that protect you the most.
-Remembering to clip in or check your placement; keeping correct form so that you don't get too tire; and of course, having that clarity of mind to react in case there is an emergency.
+Remembering to clip in or check your placement; keeping correct form so that you don't get too tired; and of course, having that clarity of mind to react in case there is an emergency.